Myerson Solicitors LLP - Complaints Procedure

 We are committed to providing a high-quality legal service to all our clients.
-When something goes wrong we need you to tell us about it.
-This will help us to improve our standards.
+If you think that something has gone wrong, then we need you to tell us about it.
+This will help us to improve our service.

 What will happen next?

-If we are unable to help or you are unhappy with our response you have the right to send your complaint for an independent review to the Legal Ombudsman, who can investigate complaints up to 6 years from the date of a problem occurring or within three years when you found out about the problem.
+If we are unable to help, or you are unhappy with our response, you have the right to send your complaint for an independent review to the Legal Ombudsman, who can investigate complaints up to 6 years from the date of a problem occurring, or up to three years from the date you found out about the problem.
 If you wish to refer your complaint to the Legal Ombudsman this must be done within six months of our final response to your complaint.